jade-nl/rt.extras/Profiles/README.md

 This profile is the same as the *base.profile.jade* profile except for:
  - No resizing is done, image is kept at full, original size.
- - Output Colout profile is set to *ProPhotoRGB* (This profile is not provided by RawTherapee!)
+ - Output Colour profile is set to *ProPhotoRGB* (This profile is not provided by RawTherapee!)

-If you do not have access to the ProPhotoRGB profile consider using one of Elle Stone's well-behaved ICC profiles:
+If you do not have access to the ProPhotoRGB profile consider using one of Elle Stone's well-behaved ICC profiles (Rec2020 might be a good alternative):
 - [Nine Degrees Below](https://ninedegreesbelow.com/photography/lcms-make-icc-profiles.html)
 - [elles_icc_profiles on GitHub](https://github.com/ellelstone/elles_icc_profiles)